 - Since text and files can be sent via IM, company confidentiality can be compromised, even unwittingly.
 IM communication isn’t always secure, and it travels to several locations around the country before reaching the intended person – even if they are in the same office.
 If an employee is telling their kid to do the laundry, interception of the message is really no big deal.
 On the other hand, if the employee is gossiping or complaining about work, or a customer, the potential for interception of the message becomes a major concern.

 - Many internet worms, viruses, and trojans are written specifically to propagate over Instant Messaging networks.
-Often, employees that engage in this activity don’t install updates or security patches when prompted to do so, leaving their computer, and your entire network exposed.
+Often, employees don’t install updates or security patches when prompted to do so, leaving their computer, and your entire network exposed.
 If infected, the downtime for clearing your network of viruses can be quite costly.